BobbyBoy101/darkSkyTimes/README.md

 ***Where this project is now***

-Currently this project generates a .xlsx file that contains two sheets.
+Currently this project displays the data in the terminal window and also generates a .xlsx file that contains two sheets.
 The first sheet contains the ideal dark sky times and duration for the date range and location specified.
 The second sheet contains all of the raw data used to calculate this information.

 Ideal dark times with duration example (sheet1 in .xlsx file):